 Where Hash is the hash function specific to the negotiated AKM.
 For FILS public key authentication, the Key Auth field of the Key Confirmation element is a digital signature using the AP's private key of the output from the negotiated hash function on a concatentation of the AP's public Diffie-Hellman value, the STA's public Diffie-Hellman value, the AP's nonce, the STA's nonce, AP's BSSID, and the STA's MAC address, in that order.
 The specific construction of the digital signature depends on the crypto-system of the public/private keypair:

-Key-Auth = Sig-AP [Hash(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC )].
+Key-Auth = Sig-AP(gAP | gSTA | NAP | NSTA | AP-BSSID | STA-MAC ).

-Where Sig-AP [] indicates a digital signature using the AP's private key and Hash is the hash function specific to the negotiated AKM.
+Where Sig-AP [] indicates a digital signature using the AP's private key.
+The form of signature depends on the type of public key used by the AP (RFC 3447 for RSA; FIPS 184-4 for DSA; and, ISO/IEC 14888-3 for ECDSA).
+The data to be signed is first hashed and the hash algorithm used with the appropriate digital signature algorithm shall be specific to the negotiated AKM.

 The Association Response frame shall be secured with KEK using the AEAD cipher mode as defined in 11.11.2.5 (AEAD cipiher mode for FILS).
-The AAD used with the AEAD algorithm for the 802.11 Association Response is constructed by concatenating the following data together in order.
+The AAD used with the AEAD algorithm for the 802.11 Association Response is constructed by concatenating the following data together in order:

 The AP BSSID